MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/container-storage.md

 In a default installation, layers are stored in `C:\ProgramData\docker` and split across the "image" and "windowsfilter" directories.
 You can change where the layers are stored using the `docker-root` configuration, as demonstrated in the [Docker Engine on Windows](docker/configure_docker_daemon.md) documentation.

+> [!NOTE]
+> Only NTFS is supported for layer storage.
+ReFS is not supported.

 You should not modify any files in the layer directories - they're carefully managed using commands such as:

 - [docker images](https://docs.docker.com/engine/reference/commandline/images/)